-Now that you know what the tips for staying awake while driving are, you should use them all in a training you give your employees.
+Now that you know what the tips for staying awake while driving are, you should use them all in the training you give your employees.
 In this training, you should also cover the facts we covered at the beginning of this article.
 You should also include information on who is liable if an accident happens that is related to driver drowsiness.

-By providing a training, you’ll demonstrate to your employees how serious you are about the dangers of drowsy driving.
+By providing training, you’ll demonstrate to your employees how serious you are about the dangers of drowsy driving.
 You’ll also make it more likely that they’ll internalize your company’s rules, tips for staying awake, and what the consequences will be if they drive behind the wheel while feeling drowsy.

 Additionally, you can cover any information related to the auto insurance your business uses.

 For any new employees, make this training mandatory.
-Additionally, have a training where you remind everyone of the rules monthly or bi-monthly.
+Additionally, have training where you remind everyone of the rules monthly or bi-monthly.
 You can also give incentives (such as raises, prizes, or time off) to anyone who uses all the strategies you provide.